google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 ### Even better: It has different optical sizes

-Optical sizing refers to the practice of type foundries creating slightly different versions of a typeface intended to be used at different sizes.
-Generally speaking, small (body or caption) optical sizes tend to have less [stroke](/glossary/stroke) [contrast](/glossary/contrast), larger [x-heights](/glossary/x_height), wider characters, and more open spacing.
+Optical sizing refers to the practice of [type foundries](/glossary/type_foundry) creating slightly different versions of a typeface intended to be used at different sizes.
+Generally speaking, small ([body](/glossary/body) or text) optical sizes tend to have less [stroke](/glossary/stroke) [contrast](/glossary/contrast), larger [x-heights](/glossary/x_height), wider characters, and more open spacing.
 Their large (or [display](/glossary/display)) counterparts have refined features and tighter spacing—characteristics that would hinder their readability at small sizes.

 If a project requires the use of just one typeface, it can be useful to employ different optical sizes for different scenarios, allowing the type to remain consistent across huge billboard ads and tiny website captions, each tweaked to look right in each scenario.